Filippo Juvarra: Palaces in Northern Italy

 Juvarra also built the third enlargement of Turin to the west according to the orthogonal system introduced by Ascanio Vitozzi and Carlo di Castellamonte: the project included construction of Palazzo Martini di Cigala (1716) and of the Quartieri Militari (1716–1728).
-He helped design the ‘’Court of Appeals’’ in Turin, a work completed by his successor with the House of Savoy, Benedetto Alfieri.
+He helped design the ‘’Court of Appeals’’ in Turin, a work completed by his successor, Benedetto Alfieri.
 He also helped design a palace in Milan.
-He created designs (never completed) for updating the castle of Rivoli.
+He created designs (never completed) for updating the Castle of Rivoli.
 The Neapolitan Corrado Giaquinto was among the artists that Juvarra invited to help decorate palaces, such as the Villa della Regina in Turin.

 Palaces in Madrid

-On Christmas Eve in 1734, the ancient Royal Residence of the Alcazar in Madrid was destroyed by fire.
+On Christmas Eve in 1734, the ancient Royal Alcazar of Madrid was destroyed by fire.
 This prompted the Bourbon king of Spain, Philip V to request Juvarra to supervise the construction of a new Palace.
 By April 1735 the architect had moved to Madrid, and began planning for the construction.
 The plans we have would have created an even larger structure than the present one with ample gardens.
 The linear facade has a formal rigidity lacking in some of his other works.
-He additionally executed designs for the façade of the summer palace of Granja de San Ildefonso and for some portions of Palacio Real de Aranjuez.
-Juvarra however died suddenly by January 1736, less than nine months after arriving to Spain.
+He additionally executed designs for the façade of the Royal Palace of La Granja de San Ildefonso and for some portions of Royal Palace of Aranjuez.
+Juvarra however died suddenly by January 1736, less than nine months after arriving in Spain.
 While a wooden mockup was built of his plans for the Royal Palace, all his designs there were executed after his death by his pupils, including Giovanni Battista Sacchetti.

 Influence

 Some writers noting that Juvarra's early training was in Rome, attribute his style to the instruction of Carlo Fontana, but Juvarra was eclectic in production and seems to have imbibed many other influences, including the more adventurous architecture of Pietro da Cortona and Francesco Borromini.
 He was also likely influenced by the works of Guarino Guarini.
 Baroque architects strongly influenced by Juvarra include Bernardo Vittone and Benedetto Alfieri.
-Juvarra and Johann Fischer von Erlach influenced one another through the medium of engravings.
+Juvarra and Johann Bernhard Fischer von Erlach influenced one another through the medium of engravings.
 Juvarra's work, along with much of Baroque art and architecture, fell out of favour with the rise of Neoclassicism.
 In 1994, a major exhibition of his designs was held in Genoa and Madrid.